 August 5-9, 2019

-Covenant Day Camp, a week long experience for children entering grades K-6, with special opportunities for students entering grades 7-8, August 6-10 from 9am to noon.
+Covenant Day Camp, a week long experience for children entering grades K-6, with opportunities for students entering grades 7-12 to serve, August 5-9 from 9am to noon.
 There will be singing, games, crafts in our Marketplace, snacks, and dramas.

 Children have the opportunity to discover that the Christian faith is a living relationship with a loving God.
 Children will travel in small groups (known as Tribes) to Artisan markets in the Marketplace where they will enjoy hands-on craft activities.
 Street theater dramas will bring to life the Good News of God's greatest gift in the person of Jesus Christ.
 Each day ends with original games and large group singing.

 Kids love Covenant Day Camp.
 But what's become quite clear, is they don't want to outgrow it.
 So, although Day Camp was originally designed for K-6, there is now a Jr. High or High School student for every 2 K-6 camper enrolled.
 These older students come for the spiritual nourishment, the opportunity to serve, and for the outright fun.

 The two goals for these young adults fall within the original mission statement of Covenant Day Camp:

 - To draw closer to the person of Jesus Christ and deepen the knowledge of Him in their life